 Ever get a great shot only to discover that you had your finger over the lens?
 Don’t despair; simply use the Clone tool to remove your appendage (from the photo, that is).
 Cloning lets you paint over part of your photo by copying another part of the photo.
 Learn how with this quick video tutorial:

 1. Open Photo

-Open your photo in our photo editor by dragging it to the “Edit a photo” launch box on the home page.
+Open your photo in our photo editor by dragging it to the “Edit a photo” launch target on home page.
 You can also open a photo by clicking the “Edit” button atop the home page, and then clicking a photo storage option below it.
 (You’re telling PicMonkey where to get your photo from.)

 2. Choose Clone Tool